jumidev/terrabuddy/README.md

 The above remark is correct.
 Terraform by its self can present a steep learning curve, tempting devops to write quick and dirty solutions, because they have better things to do.
 However, terraform done quick and dirty turns into technical debt.

-While adding two layers on top of terraform brings a *perceived* increase in complexity, its goal is to ultimately bring *long term benefits.*  Seriously, see [DRY, auditable, modular terraform code.](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/)
+While adding a layer on top of terraform brings a *perceived* increase in complexity, its goal is to ultimately bring *long term benefits.*  Seriously, see [DRY, auditable, modular terraform code.](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/)

 ### Terrabuddy Features
-- easily install and update terraform and terrabuddy binaries
+- easily install and update terraform binaries
-- easily manage terragrunt component interdependencies via bundles
+- easily manage component interdependencies via bundles
-- easily inject variables into your terragrunt modules
+- easily inject variables into your modules
 - built in git workflow support